 In the forest, she sees a snake and sits very still when it begs her to let it hid in her pot.
 After another snake passes by, it brings her with him, and tells her to bathe her baby in a pool.
 She loses the baby and searches around with her hand.
 The snake tells her to use her other arm.
 She does, and finds both the baby and that her hand has been restored.
-Then it brought her to its parents, who kept her as their guest because she had saved their son.
+Then the snake brought her to its parents, who kept her as their guest because she had saved their son.

 The daughter, after a time, wanted to return home, and on the snake's advice, asked for its father's ring and its mother's casket, which would feed her and protect her from harm.
 Using them, she got herself a fine house.
 The king, his wife, and his son came to visit, bringing along her brother.
 The daughter recounted her tale, and was reconciled with her husband, and her brother was exiled.

 It is Aarne Thompson type 706, the Girl Without Hands.
 Compare "Donkeyskin", "Catskin", "Cap o' Rushes", and "Tattercoats" for the beginning, and "The Dancing Water, the Singing Apple, and the Speaking Bird" for the ending.

 - An Arm and a Leg: A hand.

 - Black Widow: The brother accuses his sister of being this to the king and queen.

 - The Exile: The brother sends her from the village.

 - Green-Eyed Monster: The brother, even though he has far more than his sister.